StefRuseva88/parking-calc-tests/test-cases/TestCases.md

 | TC18              | Maximum parking duration | Validate maximum allowable duration             | Entry: 01-Jan 10:00, Exit: 01-Feb 10:00               | Error: "Parking duration exceeds maximum limit."        | Pass/Fail    | Confirm proper handling of excessive durations. |

 ---

-Would you like to dive deeper into edge cases or add more precision to any rule?